felix-hilden/tekore/docs/documents/advanced_usage.rst

 Keepalive connections, retries and caching make up a performance-boosting and convenient sender setup, easily constructed from simple building blocks.
-Less errors, less requests and faster responses, particularly for busy applications that request the same static resources many times.
+Less errors, less requests and faster responses, particularly for busy applications that request the same static resources repeatedly.

 .. code:: python